 Just for kicks, let’s compare that to what you would get from a savings account during that same amount of time.
 Average interest rates on savings accounts sit south of one percent, but let’s just stick with one percent for simplicity’s sake.

-If you were to put $100,000 into a savings account over five years, you would make a bit more than $5,000 over the course of five years.
+If you were to put $100,000 into a savings account over five years, you would make about $5,000 in interest over the course of five years ($1,000 per year for 5 years).

 But of course, that’s not all.
 Perhaps the biggest piece of the puzzle is the projected profit upon sale of the asset in year five.